 WHY DEVELOPMENTAL DESIGNS?

-To create an equitable foundation for learning, certain conditions and experiences are necessary to meet the basic needs of children for autonomy, competence, relationship, community, play and safety.
+To create an equitable foundation for learning, certain conditions and experiences are necessary to meet the basic needs of children for safety, competence, autonomy, relationship, and fun.

 When we base our practice on meeting these needs, we base our practice in equity.
 To meet these needs we provide educators practices to strengthen and maintain classrooms and schools where equity is a lived reality, creating a Zone of Proximal Development for ALL Learners.